 7. Bulow Plantation Ruins Historic State Park

-This State park stands as a memorial to the rise and fall of the sugar cane plantations in Florida.
+This State Park stands as a memorial to the rise and fall of the sugar cane plantations in Florida.
 It’s made up of 150 acres of land and the ruins of the former plantation, a sugar mill, a unique spring house, and several wells.
 There’s also the crumbling foundations of the plantation house and slave cabins owned by the Bulow family until the Second Seminole War.
 See and learn about the harshness of the Florida frontier, and enjoy the haunting beauty of what remains.

 8. Gamble Rogers Memorial State Recreation Area

-Named for the famed Florida Folk SInger and Storyteller, this small oasis is tucked between the Atlantic Ocean and the Intercoastal Waterway.
+Named for the famed Florida Folk Singer and Storyteller, this small oasis is tucked between the Atlantic Ocean and the Intercoastal Waterway.
 Camping sites are available beachside or riverside.
 There is sunbathing and swimming, and some of the best spots on the Great Florida Birding Trail.
 May through September, the beach is home to endangered and threatened sea turtles, that use the beach to lay their eggs.
 Talk about REAL Florida – a turtle hatch is a bucket list experience you’ll never forget, so keep your eyes peeled.

 9. Flagler Beach Farmers Market

 Located in downtown Flagler Beach and open 7 a.m. until 4 p.m. on Fridays and Saturdays, this is one of America’s top 101 Farmers Markets.
 You will find produce, seafood, plants, honey, baked goods, and handcrafted work.
-And while it’s open until 4, you will find the best deals and fresh buys early in the day.
+And while it’s open until 4, you will find the best deals and fresh buy early in the day.
 And the best part?
 It’s Florida, so it is open ALL YEAR.

 10. Florida Agricultural Museum